1khazipov/agentfield/README.md

 ### ✅ Use AgentField If:

 - You're building **multi-agent systems** that need to coordinate
-- You need **independent deployment**—multiple teams, different schedules
+- You need **independent deployment**-multiple teams, different schedules
 - You need **production infrastructure**: REST APIs, async queues, observability, health checks
 - You need **compliance/audit trails** (finance, healthcare, legal)
 - You want to **call agents from frontends** (React, mobile) without custom wrappers